 The Upsala course is an eclectic mix of forest and parkland with a little bit of spice for every player – the shot-shaper, the long hitter and the thinker.
 There’s a friendly start on the 1st with an elevated tee looking down on the wide and inviting fairway, which promotes a relaxed opening swing.
 The 3rd is the signature hole, a short par four where the elevated tee offers a splendid view of the beautiful pond bordering the left hand side of the fairway and the beckoning green in the distance.

 The stretch from the 5th to the 8th is forest in character and from the 9th to the 15th the routing flows through some pretty parkland before closing with three forest holes.
-Most holes offer good visibility of the challenges presented, but on a few of the holes, namely the 5th and the 16th, we recommend close scrutiny of the course guide to get the lines just right.Upsala also has a 9-hole short course and a full-length 9-hole layout designed by the prolific architect Peter Nordwall, so there’s plenty of golf to be enjoyed at Upsala Golf Club – host venue to the 2020 European Boys' Team Championship.
+Most holes offer good visibility of the challenges presented, but on a few of the holes, namely the 5th and the 16th, we recommend close scrutiny of the course guide to get the lines just right.Upsala also has a 9-hole short course and a full-length 9-hole layout designed by the prolific architect Peter Nordwall, so there’s plenty of golf to be enjoyed at Upsala.
+The club will host the 2020 European Ladies' Team Championship in September.

 To do Upsala justice the first time you play I think you team up with someone who knows the course intimately and plays the game roughly at your level.
 We were not so lucky with our company during our first visit and came in feeling that we had easily left at least half a dozen shots out there by placing tee shots wrong and aiming putts incorrectly.
 Nothing wrong in a course not revealing all its secrets at once, but good to know.

 So just guessing: will I like it a lot more after, say, five plays?